Ohio Rental Agreement

 Ohio Landlord Tenant Laws

-• Warranty of Habitability – Ohio landlords can only rent out habitable property, which means providing certain features essential to basic health and safety, like heat, plumbing, electricity, and sound structural elements (except in certain specific small-scale rental situations).
-Landlords must repair any issues within a reasonable time (up to 30 days) after proper notice from the tenant.
+• Warranty of Habitability – Ohio landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
+Landlords must repair any issues within within a reasonable time (up to 30 days) after proper notice.
 Failure to repair lets a tenant sue the landlord, withhold rent, or terminate the lease.
-Tenants usually aren’t allowed to repair and deduct.
+Tenants usually can’t repair and deduct.

-• Security Deposits – Ohio does not set a cap on the maximum a landlord can collect for a security deposit.
-Upon lease termination, a landlord must return any unused portion of a tenant’s security deposit within 30 days of lease termination and the landlord retaking possession of the property.
+• Security Deposits – Ohio does not limit the amount of a security deposit.
+When a lease ends, the landlord must return any unused portion of a tenant’s deposit within 30 days.

-• Lease Termination – Ohio lets tenants terminate a month-to-month lease with 30 days of advance notice.
-A fixed-term lease usually can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.
+• Lease Termination – Ohio lets tenants end a month-to-month lease with 30 days of advance notice.
+Terminating a fixed-term lease usually requires active military duty, landlord harassment, uninhabitable property, or domestic abuse.

-• Rent Increases and Fees – Ohio landlords can raise rent by any amount, whenever they want, with no particular requirements for justification or advance notice.
-The state likewise does not regulate late fees or other miscellaneous fees, except for returned check fees which are capped at 10% of the original check’s value or $30 (whichever is greater).
+• Rent Increases and Fees – Ohio does not limit the amount or timing of a rent increase.
+The state likewise does not regulate late fees or other miscellaneous fees, except for returned check fees.
+These have a cap of 10% of the original check’s value or $30 (whichever is greater).

-• Landlord Entry – Ohio landlords may enter rental property for purposes reasonably related to the tenancy, like maintenance, inspections, property showings, and the delivery of bulky shipments.
-Before entering, a landlord must provide at least 24 hours of advance notice, unless there’s an emergency situation.
+• Landlord Entry – Ohio landlords may enter rental property for reasonable rental purposes, like maintenance, inspections, property showings, and the delivery of bulky shipments.
+Except in emergencies, a landlord must provide at least 24 hours of advance notice.

-• Settling Legal Disputes – Ohio allows its small claims courts to hear landlord-tenant disputes, as long as the amount in controversy is under $3,000.
-The state does not allow evictions in small claims.
+• Settling Legal Disputes – Ohio lets small claims courts hear landlord-tenant disputes, as long as the amount in controversy is under $3,000.
+Small claims courts cannot hear eviction cases.
 The statute of limitations for most landlord-tenant issues in Ohio is eight years.

 To learn more about landlord tenant laws in Ohio, click here.